lowcoder-org/lowcoder/docs/build-applications/themes-and-styling/design-an-efficient-and-user-friendly-form.md

 Keep all input field lengths the same to make the form visually neat, and put all input fields into a single column to achieve better readability.

-### Group content with Lowcoder divider
+### Group content with OpenFlower divider

-Use the Lowcoder **Divider** component to group relevant input fields to help users process information in an organized way.
+Use the OpenFlower **Divider** component to group relevant input fields to help users process information in an organized way.

 ### Add user feedback

 Form component is quite often used for CRUD operations, which sometimes can be risky due to human errors.
 To avoid harmful CRUD operations, you can add a confirmation modal before the users submit the form.

 Similarly, a notification after users' submission gives users timely feedback.
 You can add a global notication to the Submit button.
-In Lowcoder, you can add global notifications in three ways.
+In OpenFlower, you can add global notifications in three ways.
 See global notification for details.

 ### Clear input fields on submission